dashersw/cote/README.md

 | Variable name               | Description |
 | --------------------------: | :---------- |
-| COTE_DISCOVERY_REDIS        | If you are running redis on localhost, setting this variable to true will use the locally available redis at port 6379.
+| `COTE_DISCOVERY_REDIS`        | If you are running redis on localhost, setting this variable to true will use the locally available redis at port 6379.
 If you need any other redis URL or host, you don't need to use this variable.
-| COTE_DISCOVERY_REDIS_URL    | Sets the redis connection URL.
+| `COTE_DISCOVERY_REDIS_URL`    | Sets the redis connection URL.
 Has to start with either `redis://` or `//`.
 Enables the redis plugin.
-| COTE_DISCOVERY_REDIS_HOST   | Sets the redis connection host name.
+| `COTE_DISCOVERY_REDIS_HOST`   | Sets the redis connection host name.
 Enables the redis plugin.
-| COTE_DISCOVERY_REDIS_PORT   | Sets the redis connection port.
+| `COTE_DISCOVERY_REDIS_PORT`   | Sets the redis connection port.
 Enables the redis plugin.
+| `DISCOVERY_HOSTNAME`          | This defaults to your machine's `hostname`.
+If this is not routable you need to set this to the routable IP address of this instance.

 cote also supports other connection options supported by [node_redis](https://github.com/NodeRedis/node_redis) in the same manner.